jdhao/nvim-config/docs/README.md

 # Install Nvim

 There are various ways to install Nvim depending on your system.
-Current configuration is tested against nvim v0.7.0.
+This config is only maintained for [the latest nvim stable release](https://github.com/neovim/neovim/releases/tag/stable).

 ## Linux

-We can directly download the binary release from [here](https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.tar.gz).
+You can directly download the binary release from [here](https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.tar.gz).
-You can also use the system package manager to install nvim, but that is not reliable since latest version may not be available.
+You can also use the system package manager to install nvim, but that is not reliable since the latest version may not be available.

 ## Windows